platonic-realm/project-zero/Chapter-1/Chapter-1.md

 The init process is responsible for starting other programs and services that are needed for the system to function, and it is typically the parent process of all other user space processes on the system.

+The init system is responsible for starting the init process, and the init process is responsible for starting and managing other system processes.

 There are different init systems available for Linux, each with its own approach to starting and managing processes.
 Some common init systems include:

 * System V init: This is the traditional init system used by many Linux distributions.
 It uses a series of shell scripts to start and stop services, and to transition the system between different runlevels.